lyonbros/composer.js/docs/collection.md

 - `complete` - a function of 0 arguments that gets called when the operation completes
+- `batch` - an integer telling `reset_async` how many items of our given `data` to add to the collection at once (defaults to `1`).
+Useful for tunning your latency-to-loop-blocking ratio.

 Note that `options` can contain [silencing directives](/composer.js/docs/event#silencing).